4-Aminobiphenyl

-4-Aminobiphenyl (4-ABP) is an organic compound with the formula C_{6}H_{5}C_{6}H_{4}NH_{2}.
+4-Aminobiphenyl (4-ABP) is an organic compound with the formula C12H11N|auto=1 or C6H5C6H4NH2.
 It is an amine derivative of biphenyl.
 It is a colorless solid, although aged samples can appear colored.
 4-Aminobiphenyl was commonly used in the past as a rubber antioxidant and an intermediate for dyes.
 Exposure to this aryl-amine can happen through contact with chemical dyes and from inhalation of cigarette smoke.
-Researches showed that 4-aminobiphenyl is responsible for bladder cancer in humans and dogs by damaging DNA.
-Due to its carcinogenic effects, commercial production of 4-aminobiphenyl ceased in the United States in the 1950s.
+Research has shown that 4-aminobiphenyl is responsible for bladder cancer in humans and dogs by damaging DNA.
+Due to its pronounced toxic and carcinogenic effects, commercial production of 4-aminobiphenyl ceased in the United States in the 1950s.

 Synthesis and reactivity

 Like other aniline derivatives, 4-aminobiphenyl is weakly basic.
 It is prepared by reduction of 4-nitrobiphenyl: